 An Introduction to Japanese Woodblock Printing

 Japanese woodblock printing originated in ancient China and was brought to Japan after the unification of the country and Shogunat rule was established.
-Japanese woodblock prints, also called ukiyo-e (which means image of the floating world), are a traditional art form, which started to grow very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now strongly sought after by art enthusiasts all over the world.
+Japanese woodblock prints, also called ukiyo-e (which means image of the floating world), are a traditional art form, which started to become very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now highly sought after by art enthusiasts all over the world.

 Colored woodblock prints

 In the middle of the 17th century, the artist Moronobu was one of the first to create a single sheet woodblock print.
 These new and affordable prints became very popular within Japanese society.
 The early black and white prints (sumizuri-e) were soon updated and coloured by hand (sumizuri-hissai).
 The available color palette quickly expanded with the introduction of new materials, such as metal dust.

 In the first half of the 18th century, printers began to print from two or three plates, which provided the opportunity to print in two or three colors.
 Soon, the invention of the pass mark, the kentō, made these multicolor prints more precise.
 This technique made it possible to print from multiple plates whilst maintaining high accuracy.
 The artist Harunobu was one of the first to extend and refine this technique by designing prints using more than 20 plates.
 These magnificent new prints were called brocade images (nishiki-e).